 How fantastic is this?
 It might be my favorite gift to buy everyone.

-Picture books, early readers, chapter books, novels, and nonfiction and finally, as tastes change and people have very specific reading interests, gift cards to the book store.
+Picture books, early readers, chapter books, novels, nonfiction, and finally, as tastes change and people have very specific reading interests, gift cards to the bookstore.

-This is where the five gift rule differs from the more well known four gift rule.
-This is all about the experiences.
+This is where the five gift rule differs from the well-known four-gift rule.
+This is all about the experience gifts.
+I think an experience is the perfect gift.

 Movie passes, membership to the science museums, a season pass to an amusement park, or tickets to a Yankees game are all great experiences.

-However, depending on your budget, they might be as sweet as lunch out with your favorite parent, or pedicure are all a very good idea.
+However, depending on your budget, they might be as sweet as lunch out with your favorite parent, or pedicure is all a very good idea.

 How to limit Christmas gifts.